Thandolwethuu/Digital-Portfolio/README.md

 During my WIL project, I started by coming up with a business idea and had to develop a web application independently.
 I faced tasks that required technical skills and problem-solving, such as designing interfaces, prototyping, and implementing the website.

 **Task:**
-I needed to turn my business idea into a functional web application while learning and applying new technical and design skills.
-I also learned a new programming language, React, in order to build my project.
+I needed to turn my business idea into a  fully functional web application while learning and applying new technical and design skills.
+I also learned a new programming language React in order to build my project.

 **Action:**
 I researched and refined my business idea, planned the web application, designed user-friendly interfaces, created prototypes, and implemented the website.
 I experimented with different design solutions, solved technical challenges, and applied web development techniques to ensure the application was functional and visually appealing for end-users.

 **Result:**
 I successfully transformed my business idea into a working web application.
-I gained practical skills in interface design, prototyping, HTML, CSS, React, and web development.
-I also improved my problem-solving, time management, self-discipline, and gained confidence in managing and completing a project independently.
+I gained more practical skills in interface design, prototyping, HTML, CSS, React, and web development.
+I also improved my problem-solving, time management, self-discipline  and gained confidence in managing and completing a project independently.